the-red-wolf/Advanced-MKV-Tool/README.md

-Advance MKV Tool
+# Advance MKV Tool

-Introduction
+## Introduction

-Advance MKV Tool is a powerful and versatile application designed for managing and modifying MKV, MP4, and other media files.
+**Advance MKV Tool** is a powerful and versatile application designed for managing and modifying MKV, MP4, and other media files.
 Whether you need to retag, remux, or re-edit your media files, this tool provides an all-in-one solution with a user-friendly interface.

-Features
+## Features

-Retagging: Modify metadata tags for MKV, MP4, and other formats.
+- **Retagging:** Modify metadata tags for MKV, MP4, and other formats.

-Remuxing: Change container formats without re-encoding. // will add soon
+- **Remuxing:** Change container formats without re-encoding.// will update soon

-Re-editing: Modify video/audio streams, add/remove subtitles, and more.
+- **Re-editing:** Modify video/audio streams, add/remove subtitles, and more.

-Batch Processing: Process multiple files at once to save time.
+- **Batch Processing:** Process multiple files at once to save time.

-Fast & Efficient: Uses optimized processing techniques to minimize conversion times.
+- **Fast & Efficient:** Uses optimized processing techniques to minimize conversion times.

-Support for Multiple Formats: Works with MKV, MP4, AVI, and more.
+- **Support for Multiple Formats:** Works with MKV, MP4, AVI, and more.

-Installation
+## Installation

-Windows
+### Windows

-Download the latest version from the releases page.
+1. Download the latest version from the [releases page](#).

-Extract the package and run AdvanceMKVTool.exe.
+2. Extract the package and run `AdvanceMKVTool.exe`.

-Usage
+## Usage

-GUI Mode
+### GUI Mode

-Open the application and select a media file.
+- Open the application and select a media file.

-Choose the desired operations (retag, remux, re-edit, etc.).
+- Choose the desired operations (retag, remux, re-edit, etc.).

-Click "Process" to apply changes.
+- Click "Process" to apply changes.

-Contributing
+## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.

-License
+## License

 This project is licensed under the MIT License.

-Support
+## Support

-For any issues or feature requests, please open an issue on GitHub.
+For any issues or feature requests, please open an [issue](#) on GitHub.